September 20, 2014,

 at the Mountain Farm Museum in Great Smoky Mountains National Park preserves the legacy of Appalachian folkways, and serves as a tribute to the many families who lived on lands that would later become the Park.
 See the traditional fall activities that were an important part of rural life in the southern mountains as well as the spirit of cooperation that existed among families and neighbors.
 Activities during the day will include hearth cooking, apple butter and apple cider making, blacksmithing, lye soap making, food preservation, broom making, quilting, and chair bottoming.
 Artifacts and historic photographs from the Park's collection will be on display, and music will be provided by local musicians.
 The centerpiece of the event will be the sorghum syrup demonstration, which the national park has provided each fall for over 30 years.
 The syrup is made much the same way it was produced a hundred or more years ago, using a horse-powered cane mill and wood-fired cooker.
 All activities are free and open to the public.
 10 AM-4 PM

 The Mountain Farm Museum and Oconaluftee Visitor Center and located at the entrance to the Great Smoky Mountains National Park on U.S. Highway 441 near Cherokee, North Carolina.
 The Blue Ridge Parkway ends nearby.
-Stop by the new Oconaluftee Visitor Center with plenty of maps, guides, and helpful park rangers and programs.
+Stop by the Oconaluftee Visitor Center for plenty of maps, guides, exhibits and helpful park rangers and programs.

 The Mountain Farm Museum includes farm buildings, most dating around 1900, that were moved from their original locations throughout the Great Smoky Mountain National Park to create an open-air museum.
 Visitors can explore a log farmhouse, barn, apple house, springhouse, and a working blacksmith shop to get a sense of how families may have lived 100 years ago.